codetricity/theta_client_bitrate/README.md

 ### Full size images from car interior (can be downloaded for close inspection)

+Main observations
+* Changing bitrate makes a significant difference in filesize but not visible quality
+* X quality of auto interior shots is noticably better than SC2

 THETA X, 11K, HDR

 | bitrate - no HDR | filesize |  |